 5. An understanding of your student’s challenges and where they are struggling in the school environment

-If you’re an SLP Now member, you have access to the paperwork binder that includes assessment, treatment plan ideas, and factors to consider that can help shape your goals.
+If you’re an SLP Now member, you have access to the paperwork binder that includes assessment, treatment plan ideas, and factors to consider that can help shape your speech therapy goals.
 There are also lots of quick informal assessments to use for baseline and probe data!

-We all know our goals need to be SMART, but how do you get from your assessment results to goal areas to target?
+We all know our speech therapy goals need to be SMART, but how do you get from your assessment results to goal areas to target?
 We’ll go through a couple of different treatment areas to cover our bases.

 S – Specific: Is your goal specific?
 Did you talk about the setting?
 Are you putting too many things in one goal?